 Dr. John Demartini, an international educator in human behavior specializing in the area of values, says that motivation is not external.
 True motivation is inspiration and found when we experience our values.

-This means if we set goals that are aligned with our values and focus on that, we can feel internally motivated.
+This means that if we set goals that are aligned with our values and focus on that, we can feel internally motivated.
 As we feel this, we are more inclined to take action on those goals, even when faced with something challenging.

 Values are unconscious beliefs, which means many of us aren’t aware of what they are.
 When you bring your values into conscious awareness, it gives you the ability to use them as motivational tools.